 Children and Families Served

-We served 557 infants, toddlers, and preschoolers at our early learning centers in the 2019-2020 academic year, with our children coming from diverse backgrounds:
+We served 634 children at our centers and partner sites this past year, with our children coming from diverse backgrounds:

 - 47% Hispanic